Welcome, Seeker of Forbidden Knowledge, to Thursday's harder puzzle, week 3 of the year 2026.

 Area has been blessed or warded by some cult.

-It has been described as a smell of old rum.
+It has been described as a house of the saxaphone.

 Indoors